-Figure 7 illustrates our scheduling approach.
-Figure 7(a) shows the graph routes (primary paths: $#3 \rightarrow #1$, $#4 \rightarrow #2$; backup paths: $#3 \rightarrow #2$, $#4 \rightarrow #1$).
+Figure 6 illustrates our scheduling approach.
+Figure 6(a) shows the graph routes (primary paths: $\#3 \rightarrow \#1$ , $\#4 \rightarrow \#2$ ; backup paths: $\#3 \rightarrow \#2$ , $\#4 \rightarrow \#1$ ).
 In the example, the periods of the synchronization, routing, and application schedules (slotframe lengths) are assumed to be 61, 11, and 7 time slots, respectively.
-The combined schedule has 61 11 7 = 4697 time slots in total.
-As Figure 7(b) showed, node #3 uses the third time slot to transmit its EB and receive the EB from its best parent in the first slot.
-Figure 7(c) shows the routing schedule which assigns the first slot for routing and Figure 7(d) shows the application schedule which deliveries a packet from #3 and a packet from #4 to the access points in every 7 time slots.
-Figure 7(e) shows the combined schedule.
+The combined schedule has 61 \ 11 \ 7 = 4697 time slots in total.
+As Figure 6(b) showed, node #3 uses the third time slot to transmit its EB and receive the EB from its best parent in the first slot.
+Figure 6(c) shows the routing schedule which assigns the first slot for routing and Figure 6(d)shows the application schedule which deliveries a packet from #3 and a packet from #4 to the access points in every 7 time slots.
+Figure 6(e) shows the combined schedule.
 There exist conflicts during the combination.
 Each node resolves the conflicts locally.
-For example, #1 and #3 use the first slot for routing3.
+For example, #1 and #3 use the first slot for the synchronization traffic with highest priority in their combined schedule, while #2 and #4 use the slot for routing.
 It is important to note that each node generates its combined schedule only based on local information requiring no schedule negotiation or sharing from its neighbors, which represents an important feature of our approach.